Scalea: Economy

+A small square in the old town.

 Historically, Scalea's primary industries were agriculture and fishing, but those industries have nearly disappeared.
-Scalea's coastline was once used for cedar cultivation, but real estate development in the 1970's led to the sale and demolition of these lands.
+Scalea's coastline was once used for cedar cultivation, but real estate development in the 1970s led to the sale and demolition of these lands.

 Scalea's agricultural sector has had difficulty with the integration of modern processing, marketing, and distribution techniques.
 The municipality has struggled to expand the crop irrigation system despite its having available land and resources to do so.

 Today, Scalea can be socioeconomically characterized as a subsidized consumer economy, in which the net inflow of external financial resources exceeds the productivity of the city.
 This lack of investment growth opportunities largely contributes to Scalea's present inability to maintain financial stability.

 Since Scalea's consumption and construction are inconsistent with the city's actual economic output, Scalea's growth is a disorganized process that could be referred to as "modernization without development."

 Small businesses have developed in some sectors such as construction, but the bulk of Scalea's modern economy revolves around tourism.